lemonadejs/modal/docs/colorpicker.md

 -   Lightweight: Lemonade color picker is only about 4 Kbytes in size, making it fast and easy to load.
 -   Customizable: You can define the toggle element and the pallete of the colorpicker.
--   Reactive: Any changes to the pallete .
+-   Reactive: Any changes to the pallete are automatically applied to the HTML.
--   Integration: DataGridLM can be used as a standalone library or integrated with LemonadeJS or React.
+-   Integration: ColorPickerLM can be used as a standalone library or integrated with LemonadeJS or React.

 ## Getting Started

-Utilizing the Color PickerLM component is straightforward.
+Utilizing the ColorPickerLM component is straightforward.
 Just include the JavaScript file in your project and instantiate a new Color Picker using the provided API.

 ## Installation